Dani247/Pythagorean-theorem/README.md

-# teoremadePitagoras
+# Pythagorean theorem
-Web app de programa para validar un triangulo en base a la medida de sus tres lados.
-Desarrollado por Daniel Diaz Infante Romo utilizando Javascript, css y html
+Web app to validate the 3 sides of a triangle and get the triangle type using the Pythagorean theorem